 - Respond to student comments and requests in a timely manner

 - Post class materials and information in a timely manner

 - Guide students toward success

 - Offer a learning structure according to accepted adult learning principles

 Online courses at University College follow the same ten-week quarter schedule adhered to by campus-based classes.
 More specific schedule information is available in your syllabus.

 Textbooks can be ordered online through the DU bookstore, or another online bookseller, and in most cases can be delivered within a few days.
 Depending on the selected course, special software may be required and will be described in your syllabus.
 Special journal articles may also be part of the required reading, and will be available online via the electronic reverse at DU's Penrose Library.

-At minimum, students who wish to complete online courses should have Windows XP, Vista, or Windows 7, or Apple users should have a Mac OS 10.5 or above.
+At minimum, students who wish to complete online courses should have Windows Vista, Windows 7, Windows 10, or Apple users should have a Mac OS 10.5 or above.
 Regular, consistent access to a computer and internet with these specifications is required.
 For additional information, please visit University Technology Services (UTS).